secretstartups/handbook/content/handbook/engineering/development/dev/create/source-code-be/index.md

 #### Per Milestone

-<%= partial("handbook/engineering/development/dev/create/retrospectives.erb", locals: { group: "Source Code", group_slug: 'source-code' }) %>
+{{% engineering/create-retrospectives group-label="Source Code" group-slug="source-code" %}}

 #### Per Project

 If a particular issue, feature, or other sort of project turns into a particularly useful learning experience, we may hold a synchronous or asynchronous retrospective to learn from it.
 If you feel like something you're working on deserves a retrospective:

 1. [Create an issue](https://gitlab.com/gl-retrospectives/create-stage/source-code/issues) explaining why you want to have a retrospective and indicate whether this should be synchronous or asynchronous
-2. Include your EM and anyone else who should be involved (PM, counterparts, etc)
+1. Include your EM and anyone else who should be involved (PM, counterparts, etc)
-3. Coordinate a synchronous meeting if applicable
+1. Coordinate a synchronous meeting if applicable

 All feedback from the retrospective should ultimately end up in the issue for reference purposes.

 ### Deep Dives

-<%= partial("handbook/engineering/development/dev/create/deep_dives.erb") %>
+{{% include "includes/engineering/create/deep-dives.md" %}}

 ### Career development

-<%= partial("handbook/engineering/development/dev/create/career_development.erb", locals: { group: "Source Code" }) %>
+{{% engineering/create/career-development "Source Code" %}}

 ### Performance Monitoring